 Just as Belding is about to cart Slater away, Zack's conscience gets the best of him and he fesses up to the whole thing.
 Before Belding marches Zack to his office, Kelly asks Zack if she can have his ring back, although he hasn't really offered much of an apology.
 See?
 Martyr complex.

-"Get Zack Morris to confess?
+Quote of the episode "Get Zack Morris to confess?
 You'd have an easier time trying to get that thing off Gorbachev's head." -Lisa

-Clare: B. The only real star of this episode, as far as I'm concerned, is the glorified-golf-cart driver's ed car.
+Grade Clare: B. The only real star of this episode, as far as I'm concerned, is the glorified-golf-cart driver's ed car.
 Plus, I've never been a big fan of Mr. Tuttle.
 I've always considered myself more of a Mr. Dewey girl.